gkresic/nar/site/index.md

 ### Nar Jackson

-Useful utils for (de)serializing Nar objects to/from JSON using [Jackson](https://github.com/FasterXML/jackson).
+Useful utilities for (de)serializing Nar objects to/from JSON using [Jackson](https://github.com/FasterXML/jackson).

 ```
 <dependency>